SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 ### Second version: Using semantic API

 Up to now, our rule implementation only relied on the data provided directly by syntax tree that resulted from the parsing of the code.
-However, the SonarAnalyzer for Java provides a lot more regarding the code being analyzed, because it also construct a ***semantic model*** of the code.
+However, the SonarAnalyzer for Java provides a lot more regarding the code being analyzed, because it also constructs a ***semantic model*** of the code.
 This semantic model provides information related to each ***symbol*** being manipulated.
 For a method, for instance, the semantic API will provide useful data such as a method's owner, its usages, the types of its parameters and its return type, the exception it may throw, etc. Don't hesitate to explore the [semantic package of the API](https://github.com/SonarSource/sonar-java/tree/6.13.0.25138/java-frontend/src/main/java/org/sonar/plugins/java/api/semantic) in order to have an idea of what kind of information you will have access to during analysis!

 But now, let's go back to our implementation and take advantage of the semantic.